ELTERWATER,

 following exactly on this walk."

-the house, to pass through a gate and on along the track to cross
+the house, to pass through a gate and on along the track and cross

 the footbridge over the Colwith Beck.
 Access to the footbridge